 Campaign Disclosure Filers and Political Action Committees

 Click here to view a list of open campaign committees.
-Campaign Disclosure Statements are on file in the City Clerk's Office and available online by clicking here*.
+Campaign Disclosure Statements filed after January 1, 2014 are available online by clicking here.
+Campaign Disclosure Statements filed prior to January 1, 2014 are on file in the City Clerk's Office.

 Helpful Links for Candidates